umbraco/UmbracoDocs/Documentation/Reference/Api/Base/HelloWorld.md

         }
     }

-So here we have a simple static string called "Hello" which will return the string  "Hello World".
-Now let's get this hooked up to /base.
+Here we have a simple static string method called `Hello` which will return the string  "Hello World".

-Compile your project and copy the projects .dll to your umbraco /Bin folder - In this sample the DLL is called BaseTest.dll.
+Compile your project and copy the projects .dll to your umbraco /Bin folder - In this sample the DLL is called BaseTest.dll.Now let's get this hooked up to /base.

+##Registering with base

-###Automatic registration using Attributes
+####Automatic registration using Attributes
 In the above example, Because we used the Attributes "RestExtension" and "RestExtensionMethod", umbraco is smart enough (since version 4.5) to hook up the methods automatically.
 After coping the dll file to your umbraco bin folder, try calling the url /Base/myAlias/Hello.
 You will get the response: "Hello World".

 ###Registration by configuration